How the original Pizza Day transaction raises privacy concerns.

-Hundreds, if not thousands, of publications have been written about the price and how much the two pizzas are worth at today’s value.
+Hundreds, if not thousands, of publications have been written about the price and how much the two pizzas are worth today.
 But how many articles address the privacy concerns that this transaction raises?

 Satoshi Nakamoto said in a Bitcointalk thread: